julian-risch/PatentMatch/README.md

 - **Number of dataset files**: 1
 - **Number of utilized files**: 1
 - **Number of documents uploaded to elasticsearch**: 4.384.532
-- **Comment**: Since the documentation specifies the number of office actions to 4.4 million, the uploaded number of documents appears to be complete.
+- **Comment**: Since the documentation specifies the number of office actions to 4.4 million, the uploaded number of office actions appears to be complete.

 ###### Rejections
 - **Name**: "Rejections"
 - **Fields**: action_type, alice_in, header_missing, action_subtype, rejection_101, rejection_102, rejection_103, bilski_in, art_unit, app_id, cite103_eq1, claim_numbers, mail_dt, objection, rejection_dp, closing_missing, uspc_subclass, allowed_claims, fp_missing, mayo_in, rejection_112, cite102_gt1, rejection_fp_mismatch, myriad_in, document_cd, ifw_number, cite103_gt3
 - **Number of dataset files**: 1
 - **Number of utilized files**: 1
-- **Number of documents uploaded to elasticsearch**: 9.732.522
+- **Number of documents uploaded to elasticsearch**: 10.113.601
 - **Comment**: The documentation specifies 10.1 million unique document-action pairs in the rejections data file (page 10, last paragraph).
-Relying on the correctness of that number,  were not uploaded yet.
+Relying on the correctness of that number, the uploaded number of rejections appears to be complete.

 ###### Citations
 - **Name**: "Citations"